zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.md

  - `crypto_utils.c` : This file implements utility functions that can be used by other modules of the TF-M Crypto service;
  - `crypto_engine.c` : This file implements the layer which the other modules use to interact with the cryptography primitives available (in SW or HW).
+The `TFM_CRYPTO_ENGINE_BUF_SIZE` determines the size in bytes of the static scratch buffer used by this layer for its internal allocations.
+This item can be modified at the build configuration step by defining `-DCRYPTO_ENGINE_BUF_SIZE=<value>`.
 The current implementation provides only SW primitives based on Mbed TLS functions;
  - `crypto_mac.c` : This file implements functionalities related to the MAC (Message Authentication Code) module;
  - `crypto_aead.c` : This file implements functionalities related to the AEAD